 The Board is comprised of independent, internal and co-opted members.

 Profiles of each of our current Board members can be found below.
-Details regarding their additional charitable interests have been collated to meet the requirements of our principal regulator the Higher Education Funding Council for England.
+Details regarding their additional charitable interests have been collated to meet the requirements of our principal regulator the Office for Students.

 Her career culminated in industrial responsibility for determining the future of UK civil aviation through its forthcoming technology programmes when, working with Government and other industry leaders, Jenny established the huge multi-million pound UK Aerospace Research and Technology programme, designated 'Next Generation Composite Wing'.

 Jenny works tirelessly as an active supporter of STEM (Science, Technology, Engineering and Mathematics) development in schools.
 She is keen to encourage diversity in the aviation industry and to dispel engineering stereotypes.
-In May 2013 she became the first-ever President of the Royal Aeronautical Society of which she is a Fellow.
-She is now Chair of its Education and Skills Committee and is currently leading the RAeS Diversity and Inclusion Strategy Group.
-Jenny is an independent Governor of Heathrow Aviation Engineering UTC and Chair of the HEAUTC Audit and Risk Committee.
+In May 2013 she became the first-ever Female President of the Royal Aeronautical Society of which she is a Fellow.
+She was Chair of its Education and Skills Committee and the RAeS Diversity and Inclusion Strategy Group.
+She will chair the RAeS medals and Award Committee from 2020.
+She is a member of the RAeS Nominations Committee and represents the Society on the Tribology Trust Awards Committee.

-In 2010 Jenny was awarded an OBE for her services to engineering.
+In 2019 Jenny was awarded a CBE for her services to Aerospace Engineering.
 She was awarded an honorary Doctorate of Engineering from University of the West of England in July 2013, an honorary Doctorate of Science from Kingston University in 2016 and is a Fellow of the City and Guilds of London Institute (October 2013).

 Professor John Craven CBE